 Cape Fear Community College is among your best bets if you're planning on studying Fisheries Sciences.
 This school is in , .

 Freshmen are not required to live on-campus at . provides advanced degree programs for those who need to keep going after earning a four-year degree.
-Videos from can be a good way to explore school.
+Ever wish you had an effective way to see how a school is performing across all areas?
+Now you do.
+Take a look at 's scorecard.

 It's difficult to beat Texas A&M University - College Station if you wish to pursue Fisheries Sciences as a major.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..